wijnandtop/wt.pygardena/README.md

 # wt.pygardena
 Python library to communicate with Gardana Smart
 It gives an object oriented interface towards the Gardena Smart API (API usage is not officially supported by Gardena).
-T
-his library is written to be used to support gardena devices in https://www.home-assistant.io currently using my custom_component https://github.com/wijnandtop/home_assistant_gardena.
+This library is written to be used to support gardena devices in https://www.home-assistant.io currently using my custom_component https://github.com/wijnandtop/home_assistant_gardena.
 It can be used for other purposes as well, since it doesn't have any home assistent specific implementations.

 Inspired by:
 https://github.com/rcastberg/gardena_smart

 It is build to have limited interaction with the API of gardena.
-Fetching information is done via 2 call's.
+Fetching information is done via 2 calls.

 * get all locations
 * get devices per location